zemation/cloud-master-io-library/Hardware/basic-concepts.md

 NIC (Network Interface Card)
 - Computers can have built in network cards, wireless cards or both.
 They can also have peripheral components.

+Power Supply
+- Power Supplies come in different level of strengths to have sufficient power for the devices in the system, including drives, the video card and motherboard.